matthew-brett/fbi2018/notebooks/01/error.md

 crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970).

-It is difficult to trace when the issue of replication started to enter discussion in the mainstream, but one landmark was {%cite begley2012drug %}.
+It is difficult to trace when the issue of replication started to enter discussion in the mainstream, but one salient moment was {%cite begley2012drug
+%}.
 Begley and Ellis were scientists at Amgen - a drug company.
 They tried to reproduce findings from 53 "landmark" studies in hematological oncology - blood cancer.
 They tried fairly hard: